ABOUT WOODLAND BOWLS

 This green wet wood is then cut into rough bowl shapes.
 These roughs are then carefully dried and seasoned to maintain the natural beauty of the wood.
 This whole process, from tree to bowl, takes from four months to four years to complete.

-I have been making and selling my work at Exhibitions, Quality Fairs and Visitor Centre Shops in Famous places for almost 20 years
+I have been making and selling my work at Exhibitions, Quality Fairs and Visitor Centre Shops in heritage venues for almost 20 years

 I am proud to be a Registered Professional Turner